-Since the publication of my novels Deadline and Dominion, I’m frequently asked about the basis for my understanding of what heaven might be like.
+I’m frequently asked about the basis for my understanding of what heaven might be like.
 I’ve studied and spoken on heaven and eternal rewards for years, and have a much different and deeper appreciation of this subject than I used to.
 I’m glad to share my perspectives on Scripture’s teaching.

-One of my central goals in writing Deadline and Dominion was to motivate people to think more about heaven, and to anticipate it with greater fervor and delight.
+One of my central goals in writing my novels Deadline and Dominion was to motivate people to think more about heaven, and to anticipate it with greater fervor and delight.
 If a brother or sister disagrees with some of my interpretations of Scripture, it does not matter, as long as he has been stimulated to give serious thought (perhaps for the first time) to his one true Home.
 I believe there is something inherently enriching about contemplating what the Bible says about heaven, something we as western Christians in the modern world have neglected to our loss.
 (The subject of the heavenly state in general and eternal rewards in particular is developed in my book Money, Possessions and Eternity.)

 Despite my best attempts to be careful with Scripture, my understanding is far from complete and is without doubt incorrect in some areas.
 But if the reader diligently investigates the Scripture passages referred to in this summary, he may discover to his surprise (and either to his delight or discomfort) that some of his own notions and assumptions about heaven are in fact not biblical.
 In the process, he will gain a far greater understanding of this vital subject.

 1. Heaven is the dwelling place of God (Deut.
 26:15; Matt.
 6:9).

 2. Heaven is the dwelling place of God’s angels (Luke 2:15; Matt.
 28:2; Heb.
 12:22).